Lower bounds to variational problems with guarantees: Introduction

 This idea has presumably become most prominent in the study of \emph{tensor network states} \cite{Orus-AnnPhys-2014,RevModPhys.93.045003,MPSRev} where classically efficient (in memory storage, but also in computational complexity at least in approximation) ansatz classes are being used to generate excellent approximations of true ground states.
 The basis of their functioning is that common ground states of local Hamiltonians are much less entangled than they could be \cite{AreaReview}, allowing for efficient approximations.
 Indeed, ground states of gapped one-dimensional local Hamiltonians can basically be parametrized by the solutions of such variational principles, in fact by instances of matrix product states.

 An alternative ansatz that is increasingly becoming popular is that of using quantum circuits in what is called the \emph{variational quantum eigensolver} \cite{McClean_2016,bharti_2021_noisy}: In this context, one thinks of near-term quantum computers that have the ability to prepare states from a parametrized family of quantum states, for which the expectation value of the given Hamiltonian is then estimated and computed from measurement data.
 A limitation of such ansatzes is the often relatively low expressivity of the parametrized family of states; at the same time, in contrast to classical approaches they do not require an efficient classical contraction.
+What is more, the training of such variational quantum algorithms based on expectation values requires many samples \cite{Gradients}, gradients can be small so that training is difficult \cite{BarrenPlateaus,ReviewBarrenPlateaus}, and in instances, they can also be ``dequantized'' by proposing classical algorithms for the same task.
+That said, they remain an important application of near-term quantum computers \cite{TrainabilityDequantization,DoesBarrenSimulability}.
 Both ansatzes deliver upper bounds to the energy density of the ground state.

 Either way, as such, by construction such methods do not provide any certificate of the quality of the approximation of the ground state energy.
-This is less of an issue for tensor network methods that reach enormous precision, but it applies to quantum variational approaches that are presently within reach.
-This short pedagogical note stresses that lower bounds of the ground state energy that provide precisely such certificates can be found, often with little programming effort \cite{PhysRev.83.1260,Mazziotti,PhysRevLett.108.200404,BaumgratzLowerBounds,PironioLowerBounds}.
+This may be less of an issue for tensor network methods that reach enormous precision, but even there certificates are helpful.
+It surely applies to quantum variational approaches that are presently within reach.
+This short manuscript stresses that lower bounds of the ground state energy that provide precisely such certificates can be found, often with little programming effort \cite{PhysRev.83.1260,Mazziotti,PhysRevLett.108.200404,BaumgratzLowerBounds,PironioLowerBounds}.
 A similar point has also been made for variational quantum eigensolvers in Ref.~\cite{PhysRevResearch.2.043163}.
-For simplicity, throughout this note, we consider \emph{translationally invariant} local Hamiltonians with nearest-neighbour interactions, defined on cubic lattices ${\cal L}$ of size $|{\cal L}|:= N=n^D$, naturally equipped with periodic boundary conditions.
+For simplicity, throughout this work, we consider \emph{translationally invariant} local Hamiltonians with nearest-neighbour interactions, defined on cubic lattices ${\cal L}$ of size $|{\cal L}|:= N=n^D$, naturally equipped with periodic boundary conditions.
 This means that the Hamiltonian takes the form

 where $\tau_j$ places the nearest-neighbour Hamiltonian term $h$ at a root site $j\in {\cal L}$ of a lattice hosting a $d$-dimensional quantum degree of freedom.
+For conceptual simplicity, we assume $h$ to be supported on $2^D$ sites.